Steamroller Dance Company

 General Admission: $25

-Artistic Director Jesselito Bie moved to the Bay Area in 1992 to dance with the High Risk Group and has since performed with many local companies such as Scott Wells and Dancers, Stephen Pelton Dance Company, Cid Perlman/Nesting Dolls, Kulintang Arts, Erika Shurch Performance Project, Jerome Bel, Krista DeNio/ETS, Joe Landini and Kim Epifano/Epiphany Productions.
-He has also received awards for his choreography from the SF Bay Guardian, the 360 Award from CSUEB for all around Outstanding and Outrageous Queer Dance Work and the Tobie from Bay Area Dance Watch for Best Male Solo.
-He was also a participant in ODC Theater's Sandbox residency program.
-He is currently a lead artist at Safehouse Arts.
+Jesselito Bie moved to the Bay Area in 1992 to dance with the High Risk Group and has performed locally with Scott Wells, Stephen Pelton, Cid Perlman, Kulintang Arts, Erika Shucht, Jerome Bel, Krista DeNio, Joe Landini and Kim Epifano.
+He has also received awards for his choreography from the SF Bay Guardian, the 360 Award from CSUEB and the Tobie from Bay Area Dance Watch for Best Male Solo.
+He was a participant in ODC Theater's Sandbox residency program.
+He is currently a lead artist at Safehouse Arts and was selected to participate in the 2019 CHIME program.